Use MCP tools

 - Some additional setup

-For other clients/agents, see the relevant documentation; you should be able to reuse the commands and arguments detailed below.
+For other clients/agents, see the relevant documentation; you should be able to easily adapt the configurations detailed here.

 Prerequisites